Associate Professor of Law

 J.D., City University of New York School of Law

-Brendan M. Conner is an Assistant Professor of Law at Delaware Law School.
-Professor Conner joined the faculty from St. Thomas University Benjamin L. Crump College of Law, where he taught courses including Torts, Constitutional Law, and Sexual Orientation, Gender Identity, and the Law.
-He previously taught legal research and writing at William & Mary Law School and the University of the District of Columbia Law and served as a Clinical Adjunct Professor with the Economic Justice Project, a law student clinic at his alma mater, the City University of New York School of Law.
+Brendan M. Conner is an Associate Professor of Law at Delaware Law School.
+He teaches Torts, Constitutional Law, Legal Methods, and other courses.
+Prior to joining Delaware Law, he served on the faculty of St. Thomas University’s Benjamin L. Crump College of Law and taught legal writing and research at William & Mary Law School and the University of the District of Columbia David A. Clarke School of Law.
+He also served as a Clinical Adjunct Professor with the Economic Justice Project at CUNY School of Law, his alma mater.

 Professor Conner is admitted to practice in the state of New York.